-- Designate a note taker/working group project manager (this person will also organize and maintain all materials and evidence) - As a group, review the Standard(s) as defined by the Commission - As a group, review the relevant Requirement(s) of Affiliation (assignment by working group is found in Appendix A) - Determine which (one or more) of the four institutional priorities to incorporate into the discussion of the Working Group's Standard (each of these is considered a line of inquiry).
-See Appendix B for an initial recommendation from the Steering Committee of the emphasis of each priority relative to each standard. - Request information from a variety of campus stakeholders that is relevant to the Standard(s) - Identify institutional strengths and conduct a gap analysis to identify opportunities and areas for improvement - Identify Messiah community group(s) that would provide relevant and pertinent feedback on the Standard - Develop a chapter outline (as outlined below) - Build a draft chapter and final chapter for the Self-Study that summaries and details your findings (as outlined below) - Meet regularly and stay on the timeline defined by the Steering Committee
+- Designate a note taker/working group project manager (this person will also organize and maintain all materials and evidence) - As a group, review the Standard(s) as defined by the Commission - As a group, review the relevant Requirement(s) of Affiliation (assignment by working group is found in Exhibit A) - Write a line of inquiry to connect the identified institutional priority to the Working Group's Standard.
+See Exhibit B for the institutional priority most connected to each standard as identified by the Steering Committee. - Request information from a variety of campus stakeholders that is relevant to the Standard(s) - Identify institutional strengths and conduct a gap analysis to identify opportunities and areas for improvement - Identify Messiah community group(s) that would provide relevant and pertinent feedback on the Standard - Develop a chapter outline (as outlined below) - Build a draft chapter and final chapter for the Self-Study that summaries and details your findings (as outlined below) - Meet regularly and stay on the timeline defined by the Steering Committee